rashaadahmedkhan/Keep/README.md

 # Keep
-A React front end that uses a local JSON database to save important todos and reminders.
+A React front end similar to Google Keep that uses a local JSON database to save important todos and reminders.

 ## How to install the code: